ENGR 101 | University of Michigan

 If you earn < 90% on the assessment, you may retake that assessment for up to 90% of the original points.
 Here are the steps to retaking an assessment:

-- Come to in-person office hours after the original assessment has closed
+- Come to in-person office hours sometime during the week after the assessment

 - Ask for an assessment consultation